-Widow’s Penalty: Tax Increase after Loss of a Spouse
+Widow’s Penalty: Increased Taxes after Loss of a Spouse

 What is the widow’s penalty?

-Tax implications of filling taxes as single instead of married filing joint often leave the surviving spouse worse off financially.
+Tax implications of filing taxes as single instead of married filing joint often leave the surviving spouse worse off financially.

 In addition to a loss of social security income, what income remains hits higher tax brackets.
 Therefore, the Widow’s tax is an important consideration when retirement planning for a couple.